Father Andrew Burke

-In 2004, Father Andrew Burke was first accused of abusing an altar boy while he was assigned to St. Pius X in Pueblo.
+Father Andrew Burke served in the Diocese of Pueblo.
+According to media reports, in 2004, he was first accused of abusing an altar boy while he was assigned to St. Pius X in Pueblo.
 Subsequent allegations were made in the years that followed by more men who say they were sexually abused by Burke as children.

 According to one victim, Burke would have the altar boy change into swimming trunks or strip down to his shorts, blindfold him, tie him with strips of cloth to pipes, tickle him and drip ice on him as part of regular hour-long human “endurance experiments.”
 The victim also said that Burke masturbated over him as he performed these “experiments.”

 According to a copy of Burke’s December 1973 request to be released from the priesthood (laicized), he struggled with loneliness and a “psycho-sexual behavior disorder.”

 Once he left the priesthood, Burke married and became a social-work director at the Colorado Mental Health Institute in Pueblo.

 Upon the allegations being made public, Burke admitted the story the former altar boy told to an official of the Diocese of Pueblo was mostly accurate, except for a few details.

 The Diocese said it was the first allegation that had ever been made against Burke.